washing machine laundry room plant

 Heat pump dryers dehumidify the processing air and keep heat contained within the machine, resulting in less heat escaping and preventing your laundry from getting fogged up.
 It’s like a condenser dryer, but the humid air can’t escape.
 As such, heat pump dryers are some of the most efficient dryers on the market.

 Another viable option is a gas powered dryer.
 These can be powered by natural gas or LPG.
 However, they usually come with a higher retail cost.
 Prices for a gas heater start at about $1,700 and can go as high as $4,000.
-So while you’re energy costs relating to your dryer will drastically reduce, it can take a long time to recoup the costs based on initial purchase price.
+So, while your energy costs relating to your dryer will drop, it can take a long time to recoup the costs based on the initial purchase price.

 How can I reduce my clothes dryer costs?